volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 console.log(newUser);
 ```

-We can safely modify `other` object, as now it is not connected to the `user` object.
+We can safely modify the `other` object, since it is now not connected to the `user` object.

-The best way to create a deep copy is to use an external library, like [lodash](https://lodash.com/).
+The best way to make a deep copy is to use an external library, such as [lodash](https://lodash.com/).

 ## Calling functions instead of passing as a reference

-Make sure you are not calling the function when you pass it to the component.
+Make sure that you do not call the function when you pass it to the component.

-The following example contains **invalid code** because `handleClick` function is called instead of being passed as a reference:
+The following example contains **invalid code** because `handleClick` function is called instead of being passed by reference:

 ```jsx
 render() {